 Extra-Dry (12-17 g/l of residual sugar, so this is off-dry)

 Bedin, Collina 48, NV.
 16g/l RS

 This wine is 85% Glera with 15% from the indigenous Blanchetta Trevignana, Perera and Boschera.
 Full-bodied, the tasting profile adds melon to the expected apple on the palate.
-A rounded gentle but clean finish.
+There is a rounded, gentle, but clean finish.
 Collina 48 is imported into the UK by Jascots, as the “Adalina” brand.
 Hence you’ll find this sold exclusively at bars, hotels, and restaurants rather than in retail shops.
 For example, try the National Theatre or Kew Gardens!

 Bele Casel, 2017.
 16 g/l RS